-Some failed pushes which include Queries can return an error: Cache size for Queries is insufficient to import this archive.
-Fix this issue by changing the value in server.properties of resource.broker.cache.size.Query to 3000.

-A large package push may fail because of the value of archive.export.max.size.
-The default value is 30000, but you can increase this value to accommodate large packages.
+- Some failed pushes which include Queries can return an error: Cache size for Queries is insufficient to import this archive.
+Fix this issue by changing the value in server.properties of resource.broker.cache.size.Query to 3000. - A large package push may fail because of the value of archive.export.max.size.The default value is 30000, but you can increase this value to accommodate large packages.

-For more information about setting values in server.properties, see the ESM Administrator's Guide on the ESM documentation page.
+For more information about setting values in server.properties, see the ESM Administrator's Guide.